Rice loses House seat after impeaching Trump; Mace holds on

 U.S. Rep. Nancy Mace of South Carolina also angered Trump, but she sought to make amends and won her GOP primary over her own Trump-backed challenger.

-In other races Tuesday, Democratic Rep. Dina Titus in Nevada was being opposed by a progressive, while Republican Rep. Mark Amodei drew a challenge from a son of one of the state's most famous sports figures.
-In Maine, a former Republican congressman is hoping to reclaim his seat in November in a rematch with the Democrat who defeated him two years ago.
+In other races Tuesday, Democratic Rep. Dina Titus in Nevada handily defeated her progressive challenger, while Republican Rep. Mark Amodei drew a challenge from a son of one of the state's most famous sports figures.
+In Maine, a former Republican congressman is hoping to reclaim his seat in November in a rematch with the Democrat who defeated him four years ago.

 In Texas, Republican Mayra Flores narrowed Nancy Pelosi's Democratic majority in the House by winning a special primary election to serve the remaining months of former Democratic Rep. Filemon Vela's term.

-Key congressional races to follow in Tuesday's primary elections in Maine, Nevada, North Dakota, South Carolina and Texas:
+Key congressional races to follow in Tuesday's primary elections in Maine, Nevada, South Carolina and Texas:

 TWO SOUTH CAROLINA REPUBLICANS WHO CROSSED TRUMP HAVE DIFFERENT FATES

-Note: This story has been corrected to show that Golden beat Poliquin in Maine four years ago, not two years ago.